JacksonO123/blitz/README.md

 **Run a file that matches a pattern**

-Use the -p flag, runs from `zig run ...`
+Use the -p flag to match any file that contains the next argument, runs from `zig run ...`

 ```sh
 ./test -p structs